Marocafella/mixedMessage/README.md

-# Mixed Messages project completion using JS, HTML, CSS & (and some sneaky Bootstrap), please leave a review, constructive criticism is welcome - bonus for providing solutions!
+# Mixed Messages project completion using JS, HTML, CSS, please leave a review, constructive criticism is welcome - bonus for providing solutions!
 Thank you! - Marocafella